elastic/apm/specs/agents/universal-profiling-integration.md

 ## Profiler Registration Message

 Whenever the profiling host agent starts communicating for the first time with a process running an APM Agent, it MUST send this message.
 This message is used to let the APM-agent know that a profiler is actually active on the current host.
-Note that that an APM-agent may receive this message zero, one or several times: This may happen if no host agent is active, if one is active or if a host agent is restarted during the lifetime of the APM-agent respectively.
+Note that an APM-agent may receive this message zero, one or several times: this may happen if no host agent is active, if one is active or if a host agent is restarted during the lifetime of the APM-agent respectively.

 The *message-type* is `2` and the current *minor-version* is `1`.